microsoft/azurelinux/toolkit/docs/building/building.md

 #   USE_CCACHE   ?= y
 #   REBUILD_TOOLS = y

-# QUICKREBUILD_TOOLCHAIN=y builds the toolchain as quickly as possible, see the toolchain
+# QUICKREBUILD_TOOLCHAIN=y builds the toolchain as quickly as possible by using publicly available packages from our public package repo.
-# section for details
+# See the toolchain section for more details.

 sudo make build-packages -j$(nproc) CONFIG_FILE="" QUICKREBUILD=y
 #  ---or---